The SCB's organizational structure currently consists of:

 jiwen zhang, ph.d.

-Dr. Jiwen Zhang is heading the regulatory affairs group in GE Healthcare Cell Therapy and Regenerative Medicine business.
-Before joining GE, she had worked in the pharmaceutical industry at companies including Johnson & Johnson, Merck, Wyeth Pharmaceuticals, and Sanofi-Aventis.
-Dr. Zhang is currently leading various industry initiatives through Alliance for Regenerative Medicine, The Forum on Regenerative Medicine by the National Academy of Medicine, and International Standards Organization (ISO).
+Dr. Jiwen Zhang is heading the regulatory affairs group at Tmunity Therapeutics, Inc. Before joining Tmunity, she had worked at GE Healthcare and biopharmaceutical companies including Johnson & Johnson, Merck, Wyeth Pharmaceuticals, and Sanofi-Aventis.
+Dr. Zhang is currently leading various industry initiatives through the International Standards Organization (ISO), Alliance for Regenerative Medicine, and Asia Pacific Economic Cooperation Regulatory Harmonization Steering Committee (APEC RHSC).
 Dr. Zhang obtained her Bachelor of Science degree in Biology from University of Science and Technology of China and her Ph.D. in Neuroscience from the joint program at Rutgers University and University of Medicine and Dentistry of New Jersey.

 sven kili, MD